 Most businesses have one of four types of inventory: work in progress, finished goods, raw materials, and components.
 Each type has different requirements.
 Choosing the right inventory management system will depend on your business and needs.

-For instance, a beverage company may require an inventory manager to keep track of stock.
-This person will check the inventory and re-order products that need replenishing.p>Another consideration for an e-commerce business is to choose a reliable fulfillment partner or renting a warehouse to stock inventory.
+Another consideration for an e-commerce business is to choose a reliable fulfillment partner or renting a warehouse to stock inventory.
 Using a partner can help increase your business.
+If you’re running your own warehouse operation you should invest in warehouse management software, which could increase efficiency and save time.
 Consider drop shipping if you have a large inventory otherwise, shared warehouse space may be sufficient for your business.
 Drop shipping is when you send products directly to customers instead of storing them in your warehouse.

 Another consideration for an e-commerce store is the software you use to manage your inventory.
 A robust inventory software package will offer a variety of valuable features, including automatic purchase orders, item-level visibility, and year-end inventory reporting.